ritza-co/kaboom/doc/18-concert.md

 })
 ```

-The `onHeadButt()` is a function we use to register the collision between the player and any other solid game object.
-We pass it the name of the object our player is colliding with and execute specific actions if it is.
-In this case, we want to register collisions with the "note" sprites and play background music for the first collision, and the "bell" sound assigned to each sprite.
+We use the `onHeadButt()` function to register the collision between the player and any other solid game object.
+We pass it the name of the object our player collides with, and execute specific actions if it is a note sprite or our final "burp" sprite.

+The first collision with a note sprite starts the background music playing, and all collisions with note sprites play the "bell" sound assigned to them.

-Remember the name of the last note sprite is "burp" and it has to play a different sound than the rest of the sprites when it collides with the "player" sprite.
+Remember, the name of the last note sprite is "burp".
+This sprite will play a different sound when our player collides with it.
 We use an if-else statement in `onHeadButt()` function to specify the different behaviors of each sprite upon collision.
-While the note sounds will bounce and play a bell sound, the "burp" sprite will stop the music and end our concert and all other sprite activities.
+While the note sprites will bounce and play a bell sound, the "burp" sprite will stop the music and end our concert and all other sprite activities.

-## Karaoke Text
+## Karaoke text

-In this section, we'll learn how to and text to the screen using the `text()` function.
-The text we'll use will be lyrics from the "kaboom2000" sound clip we've imported from Kaboom.
+Let's take a look at how to add text to the screen using the `text()` function.
+The text we'll use will be lyrics from the "kaboom2000" sound clip we imported.

 Add the following code below the `onHeadButt()` function:

 ```javascript
 const lyrics = "kaboom2000 is out today, i have to go and try it out now... oh it's so fun it's so fun it's so fun...... it's so fun it's so fun it's so fun!"